This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Plating Doesn't Last Forever: The Wear-Off Factor

 That thin gold layer is essentially temporary protection.
-It degrades due to:
+It degrades due to several factors that are part of normal wear:

-As the plating thins or chips away, the barrier fails.
+As the plating thins or chips away, the protective barrier fails, exposing the base metal beneath.

 The Underlying Issue: Base Metal Exposure